Mystaras/ctf-writeups/23-m0lecon-teaser/pwn/SmallStringStorage/README.md

 ```

 > This is the part where I think the *adding strategy* and triggering rehashing might have been more effective.
 As you can see, we currently have a single golden moment.
 If we had opted for the rehashing strategy, the size of the map would have doubled and the page identifiers would have been scattered around the map.
 Resulting in a higher chance of hitting an empty key while iterating.
 This would of course require simulating the rehashing to carefully chose the page you want to hit.
 But could also work randomly.
 Regardless I am too deep into the removing approach to back down.
+And overall, I believe the remove approach while a pain is more interesting because it still works even if the program had a size protection to avoid rehashing.

 By now you must have understood where this is going.
 By adding to the map a large amount of colliding pages we can ensure that the `getPage(this.pageId)` in `SmallString s = this.memstore.getPage(this.pageId).getSmallString(i);` of `Checker::run()` will be at its most inefficient.
 Combine that with adding a very large amount of elements to the page and the hit window just increased considerably.
-We have an additional golden moment, if we remove at exactly the last iteration before our target page is found.
+**We have an additional golden moment**, if the remove happens at exactly the last iteration before our target page is found.
 Since the page will be shifted to take the place of the previous it's old position will be 0.
-But this is partially part of our already existing golden moment.

 So lets make a list of our requirements:
 1. We want to have a maximum of *colliding* pages.